MattSegal/devblog/content/simple-django-deployment.md

 - Whitenoise Python library to serve static files
 - Cloudflare SaaS tool for DNS, static file caching, SSL

+That's still a lot of tools, despite trying to keep it small an simple.
 Here are some things we will not be using:

 - PostgreSQL database
 - NGINX reverse proxy